List of This Old House episodes

 This Old House is an American home improvement media brand with television shows, a magazine and a website, ThisOldHouse.com.
 The brand is headquartered in Stamford, CT.
-The television series airs on the American television station Public Broadcasting Service (PBS) and follows remodeling projects of houses over a number of weeks.
+The television series airs on the American television network Public Broadcasting Service (PBS) and the streaming platform Roku and follows remodeling projects of houses over a number of weeks.
 This Old House is produced by This Old House Ventures, Inc. with WGBH Boston as the PBS distributing station.
 Warner Bros.
 Domestic Television distributes the series to commercial television stations in syndication.
 Time Inc. launched This Old House magazine in 1995, focusing on home how-to, know-how and inspiration.